PatrickJS/awesome-angular/README.md

 #### Angular 2 in React Native

-> React Native enables you to build world-class application experiences on native platforms using a consistent developer experience based on JavaScript
+> React Native enables you to build world-class application experiences on native platforms using a consistent developer experience based on JavaScript.

 ##### React Native General Resources